Find Grad Schools

 3 Yearly Graduations

 University of Michigan - Ann Arbor is the 3rd most popular school in the nation for students seeking a doctor's degree in geriatric nursing.
-The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
-During the most recent year for which we have data, 3 people received their doctor's degree in geriatric nursing from U-M. Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.
+Each year, around 47,900 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in geriatric nursing from U-M. Around 13% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #4